jelleh/iracing-matrix/README.md

 Download the prebuild [iracing_matrix.exe](program/x64/Release/iracing_matrix.exe), or build it from source with Visual Studio.
 The executable will interact with the iracing API, and send updates over the COM port to the Arduino.
-When started, it wil scan all the available COM ports for the iRacing Matrix,
+When started, it will scan all the available COM ports for the iRacing Matrix,
 You can provide a fixed COM in the paramaters for faster startup.
 > iracing_matrix.exe [COM port]
 > e.g.: *iracing_matrix.exe 5*